Amy du Plessis: Rugby career

-2018–20

 Du Plessis made her debut for Otago in 2018.
 She played for the Probables against the Possibles in the Black Ferns trial in 2020.
-She appeared for the Black Ferns 15s at the Takiwhitu Tuturu Pure Sevens tournament in Hataitai Park, Wellington.

-Du Plessis made her Black Ferns debut off the bench on 4 November 2020 against the New Zealand Barbarians in West Auckland.
+She made her Black Ferns debut off the bench on 4 November 2020 against the New Zealand Barbarians in West Auckland.
 She started in the second match.

-2021–23

-In 2021, she was selected for the Matatū squad for the inaugural season of Super Rugby Aupiki in 2022.
+In 2021, she appeared for the Black Ferns 15s at the Takiwhitu Tūturu Pure Sevens tournament in Hataitai Park, Wellington.
+She was selected for the Matatū squad for the inaugural season of Super Rugby Aupiki in 2022.

 Du Plessis was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She made her international debut for the Black Ferns on 12 June 2022 against Canada in West Auckland.
 She was reselected in the squad for the August test series against Australia for the Laurie O'Reilly Cup.

 Du Plessis was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.
 New Zealand won their sixth World title after narrowly beating England 34–31 in the final.

 Du Plessis returned for her second season with Matatū for the 2023 Super Rugby Aupiki competition.

+On 8 July 2023, she scored a brace of tries in the Black Ferns 21–52 victory over Canada at the Pacific Four Series in Ottawa.
+She was chosen as the Mastercard Woman of the Match for her performance.

+In July 2025, she was named in the Black Ferns squad to the Women's Rugby World Cup.
+On 13 September, she was ruled out for the rest of the World Cup due to a shoulder injury sustained in the pool match against Spain.